ibalosh/pet_tracker/README.md

 - The `lost_tracker` attribute:
     - Is only valid for **cats**.
     - Enforced via a model validation on trackers
+- The `tracker_type` can only have one type of category per species:
+  - category `small` can be created only once for `dog`
 - The `/tracker_summaries` endpoint applies filters as follows:
     - If the `in_zone` filter is **not provided**, it's used by default value `false`
     - Only **trackers with `lost_tracker: false`** are included in the summary